 We’ve just finished the 2 day kick off to the athlete at work® programme and really enjoyed some interesting conversations around performance in these testing times.
 One of the most interesting discussions was around the perceived pressure to get more done in less time.
 Wouldn’t we all like that?
 So, when we talked about being mindful about what tasks people are choosing to do, at what times of day, it seemed to really strike a resonant chord.
 The group reached the conclusion that they would get more done in less time if they worked more in line with their their natural energy rhythms throughout the day.
-If this sounds deceptively simple, then that pleases us immensely… it suggests it might just work!
+If this sounds deceptively simple, then that pleases us immensely… it suggests that getting your tactics in synch may just work!

 So, stop for a moment and think about which points of the day coincide with your most effective work?
 When does work feel easiest?
 Is it in the morning?
 Late afternoon?
 Evening?